-These ski resorts are all within 45 km from Innsbruck.
-The Nordkette directly above Innsbruck is the closest, with Kühtai (40 km) and the Stubai Glacier (45 km) further away.
+Except for Hochoetz (57 km), these ski resorts are all within 45 km from Innsbruck.
+The Nordkette directly above the city is the closest, with Kühtai (40 km) and the Stubai Glacier (45 km) further away.

 - The Innsbruck ski resorts cater for all types of skiers – from families and novices to intermediate and advanced skiers.

 - Different Innsbruck ski pass options allow you to combine your skiing holiday with other activities such as sightseeing, spa days, sledding or snowshoe hiking.